KUAS-ubicomp-lab/DoRA/version-1/README.md

 WSW, BERT, RoBERTa, SA-BERT, MPC-BERT, ELECTRA, MDFN, and DisorBERT were used as pre-trained language models (PLMs).
 LLaMA 2-7B and OPT-7B were used as open-source LLMs and GPT-3, ChatGPT, and GPT-4 were adopted as closed-source LLMs to evaluate both DUC and DSI.

 # Metrics
+To evaluate the DUC task, we used R10@1, an enhanced version of recall.
+To evaluate the DSI task, we used accuracy and F1 score.

+# Results
+The performance comparison of demonstration retrieval using SOTA off-the-shelf demonstration retrievers and fine-tuned demonstration retrievers.